ALLR Investors Have Opportunity to Lead Allarity Therapeutics, Inc. Securities Fraud Lawsuit

-So what: If you purchased Allarity securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-What to do next: To join the Allarity class action, go to https://rosenlegal.com/submit-form/?case_id=27420 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than November 12, 2024.
-A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
+Investors suffering losses on their Allarity investments are encouraged to contact the Law Offices of Howard G. Smith to discuss their legal rights in this class action at 215-638-4847 or by email to [email protected].

-Details of the case: According to the lawsuit, throughout the Class Period, defendants made false and/or misleading statements and/or failed to disclose that: (1) defendants had overstated the Dovitinib, Allarity's drug candidate which treats renal cell carcinoma, new drug application's ("NDA") continued regulatory prospects; (2) Allarity and three of its former officers had engaged in illegal, illicit, and/or otherwise improper conduct in connection with the Dovitinib NDA and/or the Dovitinib-DRP premarket approval application ("PMA"); (3) the foregoing misconduct subjected Allarity to an increased risk of regulatory and/or governmental scrutiny and enforcement action, as well as significant legal, monetary, and reputational harm; (4) following Allarity's announcement that it was, in fact, being investigated for wrongdoing in connection with the Dovitinib NDA and/or the Dovitinib-DRP PMA, Allarity downplayed the substantial likelihood that an enforcement action would result from such investigation; and (5) as a result, Allarity's public statements were materially false and misleading at all relevant times.
-When the true details entered the market, the lawsuit claims that investors suffered damages.
+The complaint filed alleges that, throughout the Class Period, Defendants failed to disclose to investors that: (1) Defendants had overstated the Dovitinib NDA's continued regulatory prospects; (2) Allarity and three of its former officers had engaged in illegal, illicit, and/or otherwise improper conduct in connection with the Dovitinib NDA and/or the Dovitinib-DRP PMA; (3) the foregoing misconduct subjected the Company to an increased risk of regulatory and/or governmental scrutiny and enforcement action, as well as significant legal, monetary, and reputational harm; (4) following Allarity's announcement that it was, in fact, being investigated for wrongdoing in connection with the Dovitinib NDA and/or the Dovitinib-DRP PMA, the Company downplayed the substantial likelihood that an enforcement action would result from such investigation; and (5) as a result, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.

 [email protected]